PritK99/MazeBlaze/documentation/Readme.md

 ```

 We always consider that the bot initially is always facing the North direction.
 Thus other directions are established as per the North direction.
-Once established, these directions are fixed with respect to world frame, and the bot keeps track of all these directions whenever it takes turns
+Once established, these directions are fixed with respect to world frame, and the bot keeps track of all these directions whenever it takes turns.

+Our program is going to keep track of the serial numbers (direction index) of the above assumptions only.
+When ever our robot encounters a node or turns, it has to make an entry of one of these direction index into the direction array.
 ### <b><u>1) Condition for left</u></b>

 Whenever the bot takes a <b>left</b>, it simply has to <b>subtract 1 from the previous reading</b> in array to get current reading.